cinderella/cinderella.github.com/index.markdown

 ## Getting Involved

 The project is at a formative stage.
 This site hosts our design docs and instructions for getting started.
 [GitHub](https://github.com/cinderella/cinderella) hosts our early work outs.
-Your contribution will be welcomed, so don't hesitate, [get involved]({{site.url}}/contribute/).
+Community participation is critical to the success of Cinderella, so don't hesitate to [get involved]({{site.url}}/contribute/).